Are massage guns worth it? We asked the experts to find out | CNN Underscored

 Theragun Prime ($299; theragun.com)

 “Our unique combination of amplitude, frequency and torque makes the Theragun more effective at improving movement and aiding in recovery than any other device available,” says Wersland.
-The Theragun Prime is the brand’s second-cheapest massage gun, and features a 16 millimeter amplitude, meaning it can get deeper into your muscles than most other massage guns you’ll find.
-Theragun also has an app which can pair with the Theragun Prime and walk you through recovery routines and more.
+The Theragun Prime is the brand’s second-cheapest massage gun, and features a 16-millimeter amplitude, meaning it can get deeper into your muscles than most other massage guns you’ll find.
+Theragun also has an app that can pair with the Theragun Prime and walk you through recovery routines and more.

-Theragun mini ($199; theragun.com)
+Theragun Mini ($199; theragun.com)

-The Theragun mini is the brand’s lightest and most portable option, coming in at around 1.5 pounds.
+The Theragun Mini is the brand’s lightest and most portable option, coming in at around 1.5 pounds.
 It’s got an amplitude of 12 millimeters and three speed settings, and when we tested it out ourselves, we loved its quiet and effective massaging experience.
 If you’re an athlete or physical trainer looking for a more powerful device, check out our full breakdown of Theragun’s latest line of massage guns here.

 Hypervolt ($299, originally $349.99; amazon.com)

-This popular massage gun comes with five attachments, three speed settings and weighs 2.5 pounds.
+This popular massage gun comes with five attachments and three speed settings, and it weighs 2.5 pounds.
 Its high-torque motor ensures a powerful, effective massage no matter where you take it.

 Sonic Handheld Percussion Massage Gun ($99; amazon.com)

 With eight interchangeable heads, five speeds and an ergonomic design, this massage gun is the cheapest on our list at $99.
-But don’t let the price tag fool you, the Sonic percussive gun still has everything you need for a thorough massage.
+But don’t let the price tag fool you — the Sonic percussive gun still has everything you need for a thorough massage.

 Vybe Pro Percussion Massage Gun ($149.99, originally $199.99; amazon.com)

-Featuring nine speeds, eight attachments, a 12 millimeter amplitude and long, ergonomic handle, the Vybe Pro ticks all the boxes.
+Featuring nine speeds, eight attachments, a 12-millimeter amplitude and long, ergonomic handle, the Vybe Pro ticks all the boxes.
 Plus, three of this massager’s heads are made of metal to really dig into your deep tissues.

 Opove Massage Gun ($199.99, originally $209.99; amazon.com)

-This massage device from Opove has a deep, 15 millimeter amplitude, 50 pounds of stall force and five attachments to give you a deep and powerful massage.
+This massage device from Opove has a deep, 15-millimeter amplitude, 50 pounds of stall force and five attachments to give you a deep and powerful massage.
 It’s also quite light, weighing in at just 2.3 pounds so your arm won’t get as tired when hitting those hard-to-reach spots.